bitmapup/prefixspanr/README.md

 ## Requirements
 - Data should be readed in csv format
-- Only the part of sequences will be processed without identificator of sequences
+- Only the part of sequences will be processed without identificators of sequences

 ## How to use
 - First read a data file